 g) 20% of graduates will provide care to the citizens of FL

 The Health Center at the University of Florida is a major referral center for the entire Southeast and a major center for scientific research.
 Colleges of medicine, nursing, pharmacy, dentistry, veterinary medicine, and health related professions are present on the campus.
 Shands Hospital and Shands Children’s Hospital at the University of Florida is a university type hospital which offers the entire spectrum of primary, secondary, and tertiary patient care.
 There are 576 licensed beds at Shands Hospital.
 There are over 28,000 emergency room visits a year and over 22,000 admissions.

-The otolaryngology service sees 17,000 clinic patients a year and performs 2,400 surgical procedures each year at Shands.
+The otolaryngology service sees over 33,417 clinic visits a year and performs 2,400 surgical procedures each year at Shands.
 The Veteran’s Administration Medical Center is located directly across the street and provides an additional 480 beds for patient care.
 The otolaryngology service has an annual surgical case load there of 450.
 The resident will spend approximately 70% of their time at Shands and 20% at the VA.
 The otolaryngology faculty covers both hospitals full time.
 The vast majority of resident training occurs at these two hospitals.

 We are fortunate to closely work with some outstanding clinical services including Anesthesiology, Radiology, and Radiation Oncology.
 Dr. Tony Mancuso in the Department of Radiology is clearly one of the premiere head and neck neuroradiologists in the United States and works very closely with our residents.
 The Department of Radiation Oncology is recognized as one of the top programs internationally in head and neck oncology which allows us to provide an outstanding multi-disciplinary management of cancer.